 Depending on the occasion, mood and story I wish to tell, I have dazzled with a variety of accessorizing techniques.
 However, in most cases, I tend to lean more toward a minimal approach to completing an ensemble.
 In my opinion, comfort is just as important as what you choose to wear.
 The idea of futzing with myself is out of the question.
 When I select what I’m wearing, I like for the entire look to flow seamlessly into my complete life, or better yet, my style story.

-To better understand the concept of accessories completing my style story, I have selected 4 looks from my So What to Twenty archives.
+To better understand the concept of accessories completing my style story, I have selected 4 looks from my STYLE with Glenda K. Harrison archives.
 Enjoy!

 What better way to represent my free spirit than to dress in clothing that gives me the ability to do so – clothes that do not restrict, but swirl and dance in playful movement.
 Soft, artful layers glide over my silhouette – enhance who I am, rather than conceal.
 Tassel-tied shoes and jewelry are the perfect choice for such a bohemian inspired look – with just a loosening of the tie – they evoke thoughts of a life led free.